wilsonliaows/docs/connectors/slack.md

 There are 2 ways we can build interactive Slack buttons recipes, either [via IF conditions](#using-if-conditions-to-build-interactive-slack-buttons-recipes), or [via the Slack action **Respond to button**](#using-slack-respond-to-button-action-to-build-interactive-slack-buttons-recipes).

 #### Using IF conditions to build interactive Slack buttons recipes
-Possible use cases for building your recipe in this way would be scenarios whereby you're okay with multiple clicks of the buttons, such as team polls.
+Possible use cases for building your recipe via IF conditional recipe steps would be scenarios whereby you're okay with multiple clicks of the buttons, such as team polls.

 ##### Example recipe #1A: recipe with a post message action with buttons configured
 We're going to add buttons configuration to the [basic recipe](https://www.workato.com/recipes/604131) we had [above](#example-message-with-attachment).
 The recipe we will be using can be found [here](https://www.workato.com/recipes/604149).